ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 				// ...
 			]

-			columns: 3, // so, you can display them in 3 columns.
+			columns: 3, // So, you can display them in 3 columns.

 			// Optional configuration of the number of document colors.
 			// ...